Skip to main content

 Why did Buca di Beppo file for bankruptcy?

-The chain faced declining sales (approximately 14% since 2021), rising food and labor costs, increased interest rates on its debt, and changing consumer preferences shifting away from casual dining.
-With nearly $39 million owed to its primary lender and $250,000 in cash, the company filed for chapter 11 protection.
+The First Day Declaration cites declining sales, higher food and labor costs, increased debt-service pressure, and changing consumer demand for off-premise and value-oriented dining.
+With nearly $39 million owed to its primary lender and about $250,000 of cash, the company filed for chapter 11 protection.

 Who bought Buca di Beppo out of bankruptcy?

 Main Street Capital Corporation, through its affiliate BDB Intermediate, LLC, acquired substantially all of Buca di Beppo's assets through a $27 million credit bid.
-Main Street had been the company's primary lender since 2015 and also provided the $36.3 million DIP financing that funded operations during bankruptcy.
+Main Street had also been the company's primary lender and DIP lender.

 Who is the claims agent for Buca di Beppo?